Counseling & Advising

 Alcohol and/or drug abuse causes a number of marked changes in behavior.
 Even small amounts can significantly impair judgment and coordination and interfere with a student's desire to do well.

-At EITC, we encourage students to do their best but realize that some students will experience setbacks in their educational pursuits as a result of substance abuse.
+At CEI, we encourage students to do their best but realize that some students will experience setbacks in their educational pursuits as a result of substance abuse.
 As a preventative measure, we offer on-campus: written information, community referrals, and crisis intervention.
-Student Services is here to provide support to any student in need.
+Student Affairs is here to provide support to any student in need.
 The Center for New Directions can also assist in individual needs.

 Additionally, the Idaho Falls area provides a variety of alcohol/drug intervention resources.
 Some local number listings are: AA Hotline: 524-7729; and Al-Anon: 522-4947.